kroumieh1993/realtek/readme.txt

-= Does Estatik work with any Wordpress theme? =
+= Does Realtek work with any Wordpress theme? =